cycle-five/andy-coin/README.md

 AndyCoin Bot does one thing, let you give people in your server AndyCoin.
 It also does its best to cause chaos, indirectly.

+## Commands

+- `/give` - Give AndyCoins to a user
+- `/balance` - Check your AndyCoin balance or another user's balance
+- `/leaderboard` - See the server or global leaderboard for AndyCoin
+- `/flip` - Flip an AndyCoin, optionally guess heads or tails and gamble
+- `/config` - Configure the giver role for giving AndyCoins
+- `/vote` - Start a vote to reset all AndyCoins in the server or cast your vote
+  - Options: "Start a new vote", "Vote yes", or "Vote no"
+- `/vote_admin` - Administrative commands for vote management
+  - `/vote_admin status` - Check the status of the current vote
+  - `/vote_admin config` - Configure vote settings (cooldown, duration, etc.)
+  - `/vote_admin end` - Force end the current vote (admin only)

 ## AndyCoin Bot Logging and Auditing

 This document describes the logging and auditing system implemented for the AndyCoin Discord bot.